 *25) Black stacked heel sandals: Madewell "Marie", no longer available, similar

 *27) White top, similar to Vince top pictured, but kid-friendly: The Limited

 *28) White tee: thrifted

 *29) Black and white patterned shorts: old via Rack+Clutch

 *31) H&M red patterned tank top

 The best part for me about doing a capsule wardrobe is looking in my closet and just seeing these few options.
 Hardly any decision making necessary!
 Would you do it?

-If the thought of having fewer clothes sounds dreamy to you, but you've had trouble paring down, sign up for notifications about the new course I'm working on called making space.
-The course is 4 weeks long and launches in September.
+If the thought of having fewer clothes sounds dreamy to you, but you've had trouble paring down, go here for more info about my online course called making space.
+The course is 4 weeks long.
 It's for anyone who’s ever opened their closet and thought “I have a closet full of clothes and nothing to wear” or who’s tried cleaning out their closet on their own and wasn’t able to make decisions about what to keep and what to get rid of.
 The four modules are: 1) Defining your Style, 2) How to Edit, 3) Overcoming Stumbling Blocks, and 4) Continuing the Momentum Mindfully.
 I'll walk you through all the hard parts and you'll end up with a closet full of only things you love and wear.
-Sign up below to get notified when the course goes on sale.

 This post contains affiliate links, which may generate a few cents of income for mindful closet when clicked.